-Services coordinated by the Population Health team include (but are not limited to): palliative services, ancillary community providers, complex case management, visiting nurses, care giver support, Meals on Wheels, clinical and behavioral health education, and transition of care management.
-These activities are completed with every high-risk member when the need arises.
+Services coordinated by the Population Health and Care Continuum teams include (but are not limited to): prevention and outreach, ancillary community providers, complex case management, care giver support, Meals on Wheels, clinical and behavioral health education, and transition of care management.
+These activities are completed based on member risk when the need arises.